The "Our Sick Society" Project

 Download the transcript for our latest podcast episode.

-One of the objectives of the podcast project was to share learning with social science researchers across King's.
-Following our first season, the team have produced a podcasting toolkit, consisting of three guides for researchers who are interested in podcasting.
+One of the objectives of this project was to share learning with social science researchers across King's.
+Following our first season, the team produced a comprehensive podcasting toolkit which includes guidance ranging from developing a full-scale podcast series, to leading a guest episode, to simply being interviewed.
+You can download all guides for free via the links below.

 Download the toolkit